A Return to Love teaches readers to connect with infinite love -God-, and find strength and inner peace.

 You Don’t Have to Put a Name on It

-Williamson says that some people can refrain from embracing love because they are skittish of the word “God”.
+Williamson says that some people can refrain from embracing love because they are skittish about the word “God”.

 But you don’t have to put a label on it, and you don’t need to call it God.